multiprocessio/dsq/README.md

 Not included:
 * clickhouse-local: faster than any of these but over 2GB so not a reasonable general-purpose CLI
 * datafusion-cli: slower only than clickhouse-local but requires multiple commands to ingest CSV, can't do one-liners
-* sqlite3: requires multiple commands to ingest CSV, can't do one-liners
 * sqlite-utils: takes minutes to finish

 ### Notes